Description

 - Conclusion: How will you make a difference?

-“Am I An American or Am I Not?” was developed in partnership with the Fred T. Korematsu Institute, Anthony Hirschel, and Exhibit Envoy, with funding from the National Park Service Japanese American Confinement Sites Grant Program, Asian Americans Advancing Justice (AAJC) and the JA Community Foundation.
+“Am I An American or Am I Not?” was developed in partnership with the Fred T. Korematsu Institute, AGH Arts Strategies, and Exhibit Envoy, with funding from the National Park Service Japanese American Confinement Sites Grant Program, Asian Americans Advancing Justice (AAJC) and the JA Community Foundation.

 This project was funded, in part, by a grant from the U.S. Department of the Interior, National Park Service, Japanese American Confinement Sites Grant Program.
 The views and conclusions contained in this document are those are those of the authors and should not be interpreted as representing the opinions or policies of the U.S. Government.